jgranstrom/gonode/README.md

 ## Executing commands

-Running commands with gonode is really simple, the following is a example presuming go is an initialized Go object:
+Running commands with gonode is really simple, the following is an example presuming go is an initialized Go object:

 ```js
 go.execute({text: 'Hello world from gonode!'}, function(timeout, response) {